Set up the terms for catering services: Catering Contract

 - What happens if I need to make a last-minute change?

-- Are there any extra fees I should know about besides the per-plate fee?
-Such as linen fees, charges for ice, delivery fees or other?
+- Are there any extra fees I should know about besides the per-plate fee, such as linen fees, charges for ice, or delivery fees?

 - What plating options are available?
 Do you have eco-friendly options?
 If plating is not provided, what services would you recommend?